Purple-Devs/rbenv-binstubs/README.md

    $ rake --version

-This plugin searches from the current directory up towards root for a Gemfile.
+This plugin searches from the current directory up towards root for a directory containing a Gemfile.
-If a gemfile is found, and bin/COMMAND is an executable under the same directory, then that path is used, otherwise the normal rbenv algorithm applies.
+If such a directory is found, then the plugin checks for the desired command under the 'bin' sub-directoy.
+If you used bundle --binstubs=some/pib/path then that directory will be checked instead of 'bin'.

 To confirm that the bundler binstub is being used, run the command: